pyth-network/pyth-crosschain/cosmwasm/README.md

 # Pyth CosmWasm

-This directory contains pyth contract on CosmWasm and utilities to deploy it in CosmWasm chains.
+This directory contains The Pyth contract on CosmWasm and utilities to deploy it in CosmWasm chains.

 ## Deployment